B.C. cherry farmers using helicopters to push warm air over crops amid cold temperatures

 President of the B.C.
 Cherry Growers Association Sukhpaul Bal says helicopters create an airflow rather than letting cool air sit over orchards and potentially damage buds waiting to blossomxjmtzyw.

-He says cherry farmers and other fruit growers have been challenged by patterns that have created fires, floods and last year's so-called heat dome where temperatures touched 50C in some parts of B.C.
+He says cherry farmers and other fruit growers have been challenged by weather patterns that have created fires, floods and last year’s so-called heat dome where temperatures touched 50C in some parts of B.C.

-meteorologist Dave Wray says current below seasonal temperatures are due to an upper low, which is a cold air mass that has settled over the province.
+Environment Canada meteorologist Dave Wray says current below seasonal temperatures are due to an upper low, which is a cold air mass that has settled over the province.

 He says conditions have been up to seven degrees below normal over the last week but predicts the mercury should climb toward more normal temperatures by the weekend.